 - 4 tsp chilli powder

 - 1 tsp cumin seeds

 - 1 tsp onion salt

-- Once the almonds are small (you want them small enough to cling to the olive oiled bread, too large of pieces may fall off)
+Stop once the almonds are small (you want them small enough to cling to the olive oiled bread if you are using it as a dip, too large of pieces may fall off)

 Add the toasted, cooled seeds.
 Add the remaining onion salt, chilli powder and both peppers.
 Pound well with the pestle until everything is well blended.
 Taste to ensure you like it.
 You may add a bit of salt, as I hold back from over salting at the beginning.